Imagine a small town where big-name artists play and people from all over want to stay. Can you see it? It can be your town too.

 ELEVATED ACCOMMODATIONS

-With more people visiting Bellefontaine for the amazing shopping, restaurants and late night entertainment, we knew one thing was certain: They were going to need more places to stay.
-Like many small towns, Bellefontaine does have a few large-name hotels, but let’s be frank… in
+With more people visiting Bellefontaine for shopping, dining, and nightlife, one thing was clear: they needed more places to stay.
+Like many small towns, Bellefontaine has a few chain hotels—but let’s be honest, they’re functional at best, not memorable.
+Visitors drawn here for unique experiences deserved lodging just as distinctive.